DeeptanshNagar/Chit-Chat-Web-Application/README.md

-# ChitChat Application
+# Connect Hub

-ChitChat is a A Complete one to one and group Real-Time chatting application.
+ConnectHub is a Complete one to one and group Real-Time chatting application.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack Used.